Explore by Topic

 While the consequences are less dire than a shipwreck, your business has metrics that conflict, preventing better return on your investments.

 One of the metrics is the Cash Conversion Cycle (CCC).
 For non-finance majors, CCC is a unit of measure for how efficiently a company manages inventory, accounts receivable and accounts payable.
 Investors and analysts use this number to compare different companies within the same industry.
 Thus, efficient management of CCC is correlated to good stock returns.

-Corporate treasurers manage to CCC by holding onto as much cash as possible, often by extending terms on accounts payable (AP).
-Not surprisingly, payment terms continue to increase globally, with average days payable outstanding (DPO) for large corporates (more than $1 billion in GAAP COGS) ranging from a low of 51 days in North America to a high of 75 days in Central and South America1.
+Corporate treasurers manage to CCC by holding on to as much cash as possible, often by extending terms on accounts payable (AP).
+Not surprisingly, payment terms continue to increase globally, with average days payable outstanding (DPO) for large corporates (more than $1 billion in GAAP COGS) ranging from a low of 51 days in North America to a high of 75 days in Central and South America.

 As effective as extending payment terms is to minimize risk and protect cash, the strategy sinks other business metrics: those tied to your supply chain health.